 When I explain to patients the benefits of statin therapy and I sit with them and I draw them what the plaque looks like, and I discuss the concept of a vulnerable versus invulnerable plaque and I take the time to go through it, you see the light bulb go off and they're much more likely to take the treatment, and especially the CKD patients who as we've mentioned are very high risk for cardiovascular events.
 It really does take time to be able to explain to people what it is you're trying to accomplish.
 That is plaque neutralization, plaque stabilization, and hopefully converting these vulnerable plaques in the hypertensive, diabetic, CKD patient with high inflammatory milieu to a much more stable plaque at lower risk of rupture and lower risk of causing events.

 Yeah, no doubt.
 I think, again, that just underlines the whole idea of the multidisciplinary approach.
-Marie, your diabetic, hypertensive, chronic kidney disease patient sees all of our docs and they know about their lipids, they know about their potassium, they know about their low protein diet, and they come to you and complain and say, all these doctors are making me eat cardboard.
+Maria, your diabetic, hypertensive, chronic kidney disease patient sees all of our docs and they know about their lipids, they know about their potassium, they know about their low protein diet, and they come to you and complain and say, all these doctors are making me eat cardboard.
 What do we do?
 How do you handle that situation knowing how important it is in the management?

 It's an everyday event.
 You're absolutely correct.
 Patients will come in and certainly say, how am I supposed to balance all this?
 This one's worried about my cholesterol and this one's worried about my potassium, and how do I make it all fit?
 It's very confusing.
 It can be very, very complex for patients to understand.
 For me, it just gets back down to the education, but then also incorporating and engaging support systems for the patient, whether it be their family member who does the cooking, somebody else who can help them in terms of exercise, but it's very important to get others involved in their care; just like we say, the multidisciplinary approach in regards to handling what we request of them in terms of what are the best medications, the lifestyle changes in terms of all the physicians and other parts of our healthcare team.
 Like the dietician and the diabetes educators for our diabetics, it's just as important to incorporate their support system in their families.